Who is responsible for your data?

 We will share your information with Blackpool Council, who collect and administer Business Rates on our behalf, and we will share your information with other Council Services where this is permitted by legislation or is necessary to ensure you are receiving services to help you.

-We will share your information with others if we are required, or able, to do so by law.
+We will also share your information with external organisations if we are required, or able, to do so by law.
 This includes the National Fraud Initiative, the Police, the Crown Prosecution Service, HM Revenue and Custom, the Valuation Office Agency and the Office for National Statistics.
 We will also share your information if ordered to do so by a Court.
 Data may also be disclosed for the purpose of preventing and detecting fraud, and used to do this in accordance with Part 6 (Schedule 9) of the Local Audit and Accountability Act 2014.

 How long will we keep your information?